 What do you get when you put together lemons, frozen pistachios and coconut?
-The absolutely remarkable desserts and bakes from home chef-baker, Arielle Varghese!
-An artist, singer and now barely chef, Arielle loves life and all that it can be for those around her.
+The incredible desserts and bakes from home chef-baker, Arielle Varghese!
+An artist, singer and now chef, Arielle loves life and all that it can be for those around her.
 We had a chat with her on what's her daily life like and her principles...read on to know more!

 Q. Arielle!
 The name sounds so cool.
 Tell us about it and about yourself.

 Arielle means 'Lion of God', 'the Hearth of God' and it’s another name for Jerusalem.
 And yes, I was teased for it sounding like the detergent Ariel when I was in school.
 I am a chef and entrepreneur.
 I come from a fairly normal chill city, Trivandrum.
 I grew up in a home where I’ve watched my parents and a lot of my family wholeheartedly serve God.
 I also have two younger siblings, a sister and a brother, who are brilliant in their own ways.
 It’s always been pretty natural to just jump in and serve wherever required even if I really didn’t know what it meant.

 Q. How did your journey as a chef begin?

 In 2005, I moved to Bangalore to pursue my Bachelor’s Degree in Hotel Management.
 Why Hotel Management?
 I think I was probably in Class 8 when I knew that I wanted to become a chef.
 I had started to cook when I was about 8 years old with my dad in the middle of the night.
 My dad would cook all kinds of food from all over the world then.
 So, I took a lot of inspiration from that and that’s when I discovered what my passion was.

 Q. Wow!
 Incredible to have discovered your passion this early.
 Did you face any hurdles in achieving this passion?